 - Liver disease: Hepatic disease may cause increases in both unconjugated and conjugated bilirubin.
 Increases in bilirubin in dogs often occurs after increases are seen in the “cholestatic” enzymes (GGT, ALP) due to the low renal threshold for bilirubin.
 In acutely developing icterus, ALP and GGT activity may be normal because they require time for induction.
 In large animals with liver disease, increases in bilirubin are usually due to unconjugated bilirubin.
 Only cattle with very severe liver disease will have increased bilirubin (usually unconjugated).
 Note, that liver disease does not mean the animal is in liver failure.
 Although increases in bilirubin (likely a mixture of conjugated and unconjugated) are seen in dogs with hepatic failure (Toulza et al 2006) (likely due to a combination of reasons, such as inflammatory cytokine-mediated alteration in transporters, toxicity from accumulated bile acids, alterations in intrahepatic blood flow from fibrosis, hepatocyte swelling resulting in cholestasis), the high bilirubin is not specific for failure and can be seen in various diseases that are not associated with liver failure, e.g. hepatic lipidosis in cats, toxic injury etc. Also note, that a low albumin (as seen with synthetic failure or various other conditions, such as protein-losing enteropathy) resulting in decreased transport of unconjugated bilirubin to the liver is not a cause of high unconjugated bilirubin in animals.
 There is far more albumin (g/dL) than unconjugated bilirubin (mg/dL) so a low albumin does not impact bilirubin uptake or clearance by the liver.

-- Cholestasis: This is defined as decreased or ceased bile flow and can be due to physical obstruction of bile flow or functional defects in the transporters that deliver bile salts (the bile salt export pump, BSEP) or bilirubin (MRP2) into the biliary system.
+- Cholestasis: This is defined as decreased or ceased bile flow and can be due to physical obstruction of bile flow or functional or inherited defects in the transporters that deliver bile salts (the bile salt export pump, BSEP) or bilirubin (MRP2) into the biliary system.
 Obstructed bile flow can be intrahepatic (e.g. hepatocyte swelling due to hepatic lipidosis in cats) or extrahepatic (e.g. bile duct obstruction from pancreatic neoplasia, cholelithiasis, Fasciola hepatica in cattle).
 Changes in the character of bile (e.g. thick sludged bile in cats with dehydration) can also result in decreased bile flow.
 Functional defects in bile salt or bilirubin transporters occur secondary to inflammatory cytokines (e.g. endotoxemia) and drugs.
-Defects in these transporters also occur with physical obstructions to bile flow (i.e. MRP3 upregulation on the sinusoidal membrane, which pushes bilirubin and bile salts out of the hepatocyte and back into blood, and downregulation of the sinusoidal pumps that shift bilirubin and bile salts into the hepatocyte from blood, Ntcp and OATP).
+Changes in transporter function also occur with physical obstructions to bile flow (i.e. MRP3 upregulation on the sinusoidal membrane, which pushes bilirubin and bile salts out of the hepatocyte and back into blood, and downregulation of the sinusoidal pumps that shift bilirubin and bile salts into the hepatocyte from blood, Ntcp and OATP).

 - Cholestasis will result in bilirubinemia, with increased direct bilirubin, and bilirubinuria (excess conjugated bilirubin in blood is excreted into the urine, because it is water soluble, with bilirubinuria preceding bilirubinemia).